Skip to content

 7. [7]Syria Phosphate Production — USGS Mineral Commodity Summaries 2026.
 United States Geological Survey, 2026.View source

-8. [8]Syrian Ministry of Petroleum & Mineral Resources — GEGMR Mandate.
+8. [8]Syrian Ministry of Petroleum & Mineral Resources — Mandate.
 Syrian Arab Republic Government, 2026.View source

 Industry & Analyst